Google unveils Pixel 4 phones with radar, more affordable laptop

-NEW YORK/SAN FRANCISCO/BERLIN (Reuters) - Alphabet Inc’s (GOOGL.O) Google unveiled new Pixel smartphones with higher quality cameras, a radar sensor and faster virtual assistant on Tuesday, but failed to provide enough to set the devices apart from rivals and nix concerns about price.
+NEW YORK/SAN FRANCISCO/BERLIN (Reuters) - Alphabet Inc’s (GOOGL.O) Google unveiled new Pixel smartphones with higher quality cameras, a radar sensor to track hand gestures and faster virtual assistant on Tuesday, but the devices had no surprise features to set them apart from rivals and nix concerns about price.

 The Pixel 4 phones, in two sizes, headlined a New York press event at which Google also announced its first moderately priced laptop, first wireless earbuds and upgrades to its to well-reviewed Wifi router and burger-sized smart speaker.

 Google started developing hardware about four years ago, wagering that it could introduce artificial intelligence into devices faster and better than rivals and that consumers would clamor for such features.

 The strategy has generated mixed results.
+But the world’s largest search company is pushing forward, not wanting to cede ground to Amazon.com Inc (AMZN.O), Facebook Inc (FB.O) and other competitors which are investing in hardware to make users spend more time on their services.

-Its lower-priced devices have been top sellers, but are far from being major profit drivers.
-Higher-priced devices, such as the Pixel phones, have gained little traction versus those of industry leaders such as Samsung Electronics Co (005930.KS) and Apple Inc (AAPL.O) because of limited marketing.
+Google’s lower-priced devices have been top sellers, but are far from being major profit drivers.
+Higher-priced devices, such as the Pixel phones, have gained little traction versus those of industry leaders such as Samsung Electronics Co (005930.KS) and Apple Inc (AAPL.O) because of limited marketing and stiff competition.
 Consumers are also holding on to their devices for much longer.

 People are “starting to look for more affordable smartphone options instead of going for a high-end, premium smartphones for (over) $800,” said Maurice Klaehne, a devices analyst at technology market researcher Counterpoint.

 That has been good news for the Pixel 3a, which launched in May starting at $399, he said.
+It will remain available in the dozen countries such as Japan and Germany where the Pixel 4 will go on sale.
+India, where the Pixel 3a is on sale, has yet to approve the Pixel 4’s radar chip.

 The Pixel 3a boosted Google’s smartphone sales to 4.1 million in the first half of 2019, compared to 4.7 million for all of 2018, technology research company IDC said.
 Still, Google accounted for under 1% of smartphones shipped during the second quarter, according to IDC.